tsjamison/c64-rtos/README.md

 A task will never interrupt another task in the same group.

 ### USR(7),MASK - Wait
-A running task calls Wait to enterr a waiting or sleeping stat, relinquishing the CPU to othehr ready tasks.
+This function will cause the current task to suspend waiting for one or more signals.
+When one or more of the specified signals occurs, the task will return to the ready state, and those signals will be cleared.

+If a signal occurred prior to calling Wait(), the wait condition will be immediately satisfied, and the task will continue to run without delay.

 The function takes a bit mask as an argument, specifying whihch of the task's 8 available signals it is interested in.
-The task resumes execution when any of the specified signals are sent to it by anotehr task, an interrupt, or an I/O event.
-The Wait call returns a mask indicating which signals were active when the task awoke, allowing theh program to determine the cause of the event.
+The task resumes execution when any of the specified signals are sent to it by another task, an interrupt, or an I/O event.
+The Wait call returns a mask indicating which signals were active when the task awoke, allowing the program to determine the cause of the event.

+This function is considered "low level".
+Its main purpose is to support multiple higher level functions like Sleep and WaitMem.

 Parameters: MASK
 Returns: bit-maks of signals that awoke the task

 ### USR(8),TASK,SIG_SET - Signal
+This function signals a task with the given signals.
+If the task is currently waiting for one or more of these signals, it will be made ready and a reschedule will occur.
+If the task is not waiting for any of these signals, the signals will be posted to the task for possible later use.
+A signal may be sent to a task regardless of whether its running, ready, or waiting.

+This function is considered "low level".
+Its main purpose is to support multiple higher level functions like Sleep and WaitMem.

+Parameters:
+    task - the task to be signalled
+    signals - the signals to be sent
+Returns: The task's signal set.

+### USR(9)

 ## Notes